raphaelmansuy/tutorials/06_deploy_nextjs_to_gcp.md

   --filter-projects=YOUR_PROJECT_ID
 ```

 **Pro Tip:** Set budget alerts at 50%, 90%, and 100% of your expected monthly spend.
-This gives you early warning before costs spiral out of control[^1_7].
+This gives you early warning before costs spiral out of control.

 ## Chapter 6: Troubleshooting - From Disaster to Deploy

 ### The Debugging Mindset: Sherlock Holmes for Code

 **The Production Incident Story**
 At 2 AM on Black Friday, a major e-commerce platform went down.
 The on-call engineer's first instinct was to restart everything.
 Three hours later, they were still down.
 Finally, someone checked the logs systematically and found a single environment variable that was causing a cascade failure.
 The lesson?
-Methodical debugging beats panic every time[^1_17].
+Methodical debugging beats panic every time.

 ### Example 9: The Complete Troubleshooting Toolkit